ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 current congestion control algorithms do have security implications (e.g., as outlined in {{!RFC5681}}).

-Proposed congestion control
+The IETF process that results in publication needs to ensure that these security implications are considreed.
-algorithms MUST be mindful of pitfalls, and should examine any potential security issues that may arise.
+Proposals therefore ought to be mindful of pitfalls, and should examine any potential security issues that may arise.

 # IANA Considerations